-John Lloyd, PhD, CPE specializes in biomechanics of head and brain injury, which may be the result of various impacts, including falls, shaking baby syndrome (SBS), motor vehicle accidents, and football concussion / helmet protection.
+John Lloyd, PhD, CPE specializes in biomechanics of head and brain injury, which may be the result of various impacts, including falls, shaking baby syndrome (SBS), motor vehicle accidents, and concussion / football helmets

 Dr. Lloyd is Senior Researcher at the Biomechanics and Traumatic Brain Injury laboratories at the Tampa VA hospital, where he conducts brain injury research.
 His scientific discoveries have been published in many journal articles, book chapters and presented at leading conferences.